 Should Cole and Marmalade tire of entering and exiting small holes, they have the option to jump from box to box instead.

-Treats are also included along the way, so the furry friends are given incentive to explore.
+Treats are also included along the way, so the furry friends are given the incentive to explore.

 As cat owners know, cats adore playing in boxes—making the maze a truly ingenious plan!